w3c/lws-ucs/.github/ISSUE_TEMPLATE/use-case.md

 ## Preconditions:

-*What preconditions do we expect there to be fulfilled prior to this use case being triggered?*
+*What conditions must be in place or assumed before this use case can begin?*

 ## Trigger: